The Great British Bake Off series 7: Episode 6: Botanical

-In the signature, the seven remaining bakers were asked to create a meringue pie containing citrus fruit, such as orange, grapefruits and lemons.
-In the technical, the contestants had to create two leaf-shaped herb fougasses.
+In the signature, the 7 remaining bakers were asked to create a meringue pie containing citrus fruit, such as orange, grapefruits and lemons, in 2 hours.
+In the technical, the contestants had to create 2 leaf-shaped herb fougasses in 2 hours.
 In the showstopper, the contestants were asked to create a three-tier cake with a flower theme.
-All the tiers could be the same flavour, or each one a different flavour, and the cakes could be decorated with flowers.
+All the tiers could be the same flavour, or each with a different flavour, and the cakes could be decorated with flowers, all to be done in 4 hours.

 Episode 7: Desserts

 The Signature challenge required the bakers to make a family-sized roulade in 1 1/2 hours.
 The judges were looking for a light sponge cake, even layers of filling, and a clean swirl.
-The technical challenge gave the bakes 3 hours to make a Marjolaine or Dacquoise, an unusual layered cake made with meringue, decorated with ganache and nuts.
-The showstopper challenge allocated 4 hours for the bakers to make 24 mini mousse cakes in two flavours (12 of each).
+The technical challenge gave the bakes 3 hours to make a marjolaine, an unusual layered cake made with meringue, decorated with ganache and nuts.
+The showstopper challenge allocated 4 hours for the bakers to make 24 mini mousse cakes with 2 flavours (12 of each).